 The operation of the Boolean operators (AND, OR, and NOT) are self explanatory.
 Each gate may have up to four (4) inputs.
 Each of the inputs may be logically inverted by clicking the right mouse button when the cursor is at the input of the gate.
 A small circle at the gate input will indicate the inversion of the input signal.
-The output can also be inverted by clicking the right mouse button when the cursor is at the output of the gate.
-A small circle at the gate output will indicate the inversion of the output signal.
+The output can also be inverted by clicking the right mouse button when the cursor is at the gate output will indicate the inversion of the gate.
+A small circle at the gate button when the cursor is at the output of the gate.
+A small circle at the input signal button when the cursor is at the output of the gate.
+A small circle at the inversion of the output signal.